The Bahman (Qajar) Ancestors

 The House of Bahman - Dignitaries and Diplomats

-The House of Bahman is the second main ancestry branch of our family, tracing back in maternal line to the Qajar Dynasty of Persia and here to the Bahmani Line, especially.
+The House of Bahman is the second main ancestry branch of our family, tracing back to the Qajar Dynasty of Persia and here to the Bahmani Line, especially.
 Over several generations the Bahmans were dignitaries at royal court and diplomats for the Iranian government.
 Eponym of this branch is our famous forefather Nawwab-e Wala (lit.
 "His Excellent Highness") Prince Bahman Mirza Qajar, Viceroy of Azerbaijan and Governor-General of Tabriz.
 Thus, the House of Bahman is very closely related to the Qajars (Kadjars) of Azerbaijan and his family is very popular in Russian Azerbaijan which forms today the Independent Republic of Azerbaijan (to see an article from WIKIPEDIA in Russian about Bahman Mirza - click here).

 Prince Bahman Mirza Qajar (1810-1884) - Unique Pearl of the Imperial Sea -